MatheusHeenrique/PyTalismanBot/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites

-This bot requires Python 3.7 or above and the PyAutoGUI and keyboard libraries to be installed.
+This bot requires Python 3.7 or above and requires the libraries listed in requirements.txt.
 These can be installed using pip:

   pip install -r requirements.txt